ibm-cloud-docs/assistant-data/intents.md

     ![Ask Watson](images/ask_watson.png)

-1. In the "Try it out" pane, enter a question or other text string and press Enter to see which intent is recognized.
+1. In the **Try it out** pane, enter a question or other text string and press Enter to see which intent is recognized.
 If the wrong intent is recognized, you can improve your model by adding this text as an example to the correct intent.

     If you have recently made changes in your skill, you might see a message that indicates that the system is still retraining.
 If you see this message, wait until training completes before testing:
     {: tip}